tushar0poddar/Quiz-app/Readme.md

 # QuizMasterJS - Quiz Application

 QuizMasterJS is an application designed for individuals to assess their knowledge of JavaScript through a series of tests.
-[Visit Website](https://quizmasterjs.netlify.app/).

 ## Some Cool Features

 - The availability of dark mode